pavatus/ait-wiki/content/items/sonic.md

 ![TARDIS Repairing with Sonic Screwdriver](images/sonic/repairing.png)

 ## Other Info
-If you don't know what block can be interacted with a Sonic Screwdriver, make sure you have the Sonic Screwdriver in you hand and if you face a block (that can be interacted with a sonic then the crosshair should look a bit like the Sonic Screwdriver) but this would apply to all of the modes so some would need to be interacted in the **Interaction** Mode or the **Overdrive** Mode the **TARDIS** Mode applys to all of the block as there is where you are summoning the TARDIS from
+If you don't know what block can be interacted with a Sonic Screwdriver, make sure you have the Sonic Screwdriver in your hand and if you face a block (that can be interacted with a sonic then the crosshair should look a bit like the Sonic Screwdriver).

+Some blocks would need to be interacted in the **Interaction** Mode or the **Overdrive** Mode.

 ![Sonic Screwdriver Crosshair](images/sonic/crosshair.png)